 – GABA (gamma-aminobutyric acid): GABA, acting as a calming influence in the brain, helps maintain a sense of balance.
 But when substances interfere with GABA receptors, it can trigger feelings of anxiety, stress, and disrupt sleep patterns when those substances are not being used.

-– Glutamate: a critical neurotransmitter involved in learning and memory, is adversely impacted by addiction.
+– Glutamate: A critical neurotransmitter involved in learning and memory, is adversely impacted by addiction.
 This interference can significantly impair cognitive function, posing challenges in adopting new behaviors or breaking old habits.

 Brain Structures Involved in Addiction